Democratic Autonomous Administration of North and East Syria: Syria's independence and rule of the Ba'ath Party

 In many instances, the Syrian government arbitrarily deprived ethnic Kurdish citizens of their citizenship.
 The largest such instance was a consequence of a census in 1962, which was conducted for exactly this purpose.
 120,000 ethnic Kurdish citizens saw their citizenship arbitrarily taken away and became stateless.
 This status was passed to the children of a "stateless" Kurdish father.
 In 2010, the Human Rights Watch (HRW) estimated the number of such "stateless" Kurdish people in Syria at 300,000.
 In 1973, the Syrian authorities confiscated 750 km2 of fertile agricultural land in Al-Hasakah Governorate, which was owned and cultivated by tens of thousands of Kurdish citizens, and gave it to Arab families brought in from other provinces.
-In 2007, in the Al-Hasakah Governorate, 600 km2 around Al-Malikiyah were granted to Arab families, while tens of thousands of Kurdish inhabitants of the villages concerned were evicted.
-These and other expropriations was part of the so-called "Arab Belt initiative" which aimed to change the demographic fabric of the resource-rich region.
+In 2007, in the Al-Hasakah Governorate, 6000 km2 around Al-Malikiyah were granted to Arab families, while tens of thousands of Kurdish inhabitants of the villages concerned were evicted.
+These and other expropriations were part of the so-called "Arab Belt initiative", which aimed to change the demographic fabric of the resource-rich region.
 Accordingly, relations between the Syrian government and the Syrian Kurdish population were tense.

 The response of northern Syrian parties and movements to the policies of Hafez al-Assad's Ba'athist government varied greatly.
 Some parties opted for resistance, whereas others such as the Kurdish Democratic Progressive Party and the Assyrian Democratic Party attempted to work within the system, hoping to bring about changes through soft pressure.
 In general, parties that openly represented certain ethnic and religious minorities were not allowed to participate in elections, but their politicians were occasionally allowed to run as Independents.
 Some Kurdish politicians won seats during the Syrian elections in 1990.
 The government also recruited Kurdish officials, in particular as mayors, to ease ethnic relations.
-Regardless, northern Syrian ethnic groups remained deliberately underrepresented in the bureaucracy, and many Kurdish majority areas were run by Arab officials from other parts of the country.
+Regardless, northern Syrian ethnic groups remained deliberately underrepresented in the bureaucracy, and many Kurdish-majority areas were run by Arab officials from other parts of the country.
 Security and intelligence agencies worked hard to suppress dissidents, and most Kurdish parties remained underground movements.
-The government monitored, though generally allowed this "sub-state activity" because the northern minorities including the Kurds rarely caused unrest with the exception of the 2004 Qamishli massacre.
+The government monitored, though generally allowed, this "sub-state activity" because the northern minorities, including the Kurds, rarely caused unrest, with the exception of the 2004 Qamishli massacre.
 The situation improved after the death of Hafez al-Assad and the election of his son, Bashar al-Assad, under whom the number of Kurdish officials grew.